chrisnoonan98675/site/xl-deploy/how-to/using-the-explorer.markdown

 ## Access the Explorer

-To access the Explorer, go to `XL_DEPLOY_URL:PORT/technical-preview.html`; for example, `http://xl-deploy.company.com:4516/technical-preview.html`.
+To access the Explorer in XL Deploy 6.0.0 and 6.1.0, go to `XL_DEPLOY_URL:PORT/technical-preview.html`; for example, `http://xl-deploy.company.com:4516/technical-preview.html`.
+In XL Deploy 6.2.0 and later, simply go to `XL_DEPLOY_URL:PORT`.
 If you are not already logged in to XL Deploy, you must enter your XL Deploy user name and password when the browser prompts you.

 ![Explorer Technical Preview](images/explorer.png)